 Withdrawal and Suspension

 A Faculty or partner institution may decide to close or suspend a course for a number of reasons, including insufficient demand, limited resources to support delivery or strategic developments in the Faculty’s academic planning.
-Where a course has current applicants or students, the Pro-Vice-Chancellor (Education) should be consulted.
+Where a course has current applicants or students, the Dean of Academic Business Development should be consulted.

 The course continues to be part of the University’s ongoing annual monitoring processes, but is not subject to revalidation.
 A course which is not presented for revalidation is deemed withdrawn.

 Steps to be taken by Faculties and Admissions in conjunction with the Marketing Unit when a course is withdrawn (or suspended) are:

 - prospective and current students should be informed as soon as practicable;